sulu/docs/detail-specification/600-global/DET-601-products.md

 #### SuluProductAdvancedBundle
 The advanced version of the products introduces suppliers.
 The suppliers are represented by the `co_accounts`-table from our ContactBundle.

 The advanced product bundle also defines it's own version of the product in `ap_products`, but does not add any additional fields.
 The `ap_supplier_products`-table adds the link to the suppliers or accounts, and adds some additional informations and/or overrides the information from the original product by the information from the concrete supplier.
-The additional information contains the delivery status of the supplier's product (`ap_product_delivery_status`), the product's status (`ap_product_status_translations`) and some attributes which are only defined by the supplier (`ap_supplier_product_attribues`), whereby the same attributes as in the SuluProductBaseBundle are available.
+The additional information contains the delivery status of the supplier's product (`ap_delivery_status`) and additional attributes (`ap_supplier_product_attribues`), whereby the same attributes as in the SuluProductBaseBundle are available.

 The pricing is done in the `ap_supplier_product_prices`, where also a minimum quantity for the price is written, which enables the possibility to model different price ranges.